crondeau9/pdsnd_github/README.md

 **Bikeshare Project**

 ### Description
-Describe what your project is about and what it does
+This project uses Python to explore and answer questions related to bike share systems for three major cities in the United States -- Chicago, New York City, and Washington.

 ### Files used
 Include the files used
 bullets

 ### Credits